Brooklyn private independent school

 AQUATICS/PHYSICAL EDUCATION

-The Berkeley Carroll Athletic Center houses a pool, a gymnasium and fitness center.
-Students in Lower School have classes in physical education and aquatics.
-The physical education classes emphasize cooperation, good sportsmanship and lifelong fitness as the children are taught fundamental skills they may use competitively in Middle and Upper School.
 Children in kindergarten through fourth grade swim in our pool once per six-day cycle for an hour.
-The children are taught the four basic strokes, breathing techniques and diving, preparing them for competitive swimming in the older grades.
+They are taught the four basic strokes, breathing techniques and diving, preparing them for competitive swimming in the older grades.

 HOMEWORK